 |Air pollution level||Air quality index||Main pollutant|

-PM2.5 concentration in Ahmedabad air is currently 6.7 times above the WHO annual air quality guideline value
+PM2.5 concentration in Ahmedabad is currently 16.7 times the WHO annual air quality guideline value

 Unhealthy 159 US AQI

 Unhealthy for Sensitive Groups 140 US AQI